WebAssembly/spec/spectec/test-prose/TEST.md

   a.
 Let imm be $inverse_of_lsize(N).
   b.
 Let k be $inverse_of_ibytes(N, $mem(0).DATA[(i + mo.OFFSET) : (N / 8)]).
   c.
 Let c be $invlanes_((imm X M), $lanes_((imm X M), c_1) with [j] replaced by k).
   d.
-Push (VCONST V128 c) to the stack.
+Push (V128.CONST c) to the stack.

 execution_of_MEMORY.SIZE
 1. Let ((n · 64) · $Ki()) be |$mem(0).DATA|.